djeps/person_tracking/README.md

 - [Further performance testing](PTEST.md)
 - [Running predictions on the KITTI and JAAD datasets (w/o model fine tuning)](FPTEST.md)
 - [Person detection and tracking](DETECTNTRACK.md)

+# Conclusion

+My personal experience from all of these experiments showed me that there's little to no performance improvement from converting the `YOLO v8n (PyTorch)` to a `TensorRT` one.

+In fact, precision put aside (because it's pretty much the same in both cases) you're better off using the `YOLO v8n (nano)` model directly on the Jetson Nano as it's slightly better in the inference speed but much better in the pre- and pos- processing.

+Unless I've conducting my tests completely wrong...

+There's one experiment that's referenced in the last couple of sections which seems to suggest that if we take the largest of the `YOLO v8` models and optimize it with TensortRT, there are significant performance improvements but that entire experiment wasn't performed on a resource 'constrained' target such as the Jetson Nano where just using the smallest of v8 family models makes more sense.